Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Conclusions

-Our main quantitative results are shown in Figs.~\ref{fig:SI_shade}--\ref{fig:no_op_interf_long_shade}, where for each of the 56 Wilson coefficients $c_i^{p,n}$ and $\alpha_j^{p,n}$ the correspondent exclusion band is plotted as a function of the WIMP mass $m_\chi$ when the corresponding operator is allowed to interfere with a growing number of other interactions.
-For all the couplings we found that only three targets (xenon in XENON1T, fluorine in PICO--60($C_3F_8$) and PICO--60 ($CF_3I$), and iodine in PICO--60 ($CF_3I$)) contribute to determine $\max(|c_\alpha|)$.
+Our main quantitative results are shown in Figs.~\ref{fig:SI_shade}--\ref{fig:no_op_interf_long_shade}, where for each of the 56 Wilson coefficients $c_i^{p,n}$ and $\alpha_j^{p,n}$ the exclusion band is plotted as a function of the WIMP mass $m_\chi$ when the corresponding operator is allowed to interfere with a growing number of other interactions.
+For all the couplings we found that only three targets (xenon in LZ or PandaX--4T, fluorine in PICO--60($C_3F_8$) and PICO--60 ($CF_3I$), and iodine in PICO--60 ($CF_3I$)) contribute to determine $\max(|c_\alpha|)$.

 The width of the exclusion bands can reach 3 orders of magnitude and reduces to a factor as small as a few for the Wilson coefficients of the effective interactions where the WIMP couples to the nuclear spin, thanks to the complementarity between experiments that use proton--odd and neutron--odd targets.